 Meal Prep Tip

 Up to 1 week in advance, toast walnuts, and store them in an airtight storage container at room temperature.
 Up to 2 days in advance, blend the fruit and store it in an airtight container in the refrigerator.
-Up to 1 day in advance, stir the completed dish together and refrigerate until ready to serve.
+You can stir the completed dish together and refrigerate until ready to serve up to 1 day in advance.

 What to Serve with Cranberry Orange Relish